exoplatform/exo-documentation/docs/PersonalApplications.rst

 Managing your favorite applications
 =======================================

-Starting with eXo Platform 6, you can quickly access your favourite applications through the Applications drawer.
+Starting with eXo Platform 6, you can quickly access your favorite applications through the Applications drawer.

 To access your favourite applications, you just need to click on this button |AC_image0| from